Hooks

 );

-Some entity classes provide static methods prefixed with __inject for injection.
+Some entity classes provide a static

 ts